 Taking Care of Your Kidneys to Prevent Kidney Disease

-There are steps you can take to protect your kidneys and potentially prevent CKD.
+There are essential tips you can take for a healthy kidney and potentially prevent CKD.
 If you already have kidney disease, these steps can help keep your kidney damage from getting worse.
+Learn how to take care of your kidneys with the steps listed below.

 Stick to a Low-Sodium, Low-Fat Diet